A geometric approach to K-homology for Lie manifolds: From abstract operators to tame Dirac operators

-\end{Thm} This is a compilation of known facts: the isomorphism $\A(\Gphi) \cong \Aphi$ is proved in \cite{Mackenzie}, the Morita equivalence is proved in \cite{DS}, that $\Gphi$ gives a Lie structure on $\Sigma$ is done in \cite{N2015} and further developments can be found in \cite{VZ2016}.
+\end{Thm} This is a compilation of known facts: the isomorphism $\A(\Gphi) \cong \Aphi$ is proved in \cite{Mackenzie}, the Morita equivalence is proved in \cite{DS}, which ensures that $\Gphi$ is amenable too \cite{AR}, that $\Gphi$ gives a Lie structure on $\Sigma$ is done in \cite{N2015} and further developments can be found in \cite{VZ2016}.

-Let $(M,\G)$ be a Lie manifold and $\varphi \colon \Sigma \to M$ a tame surjective submersion.
-The operations consisting of taking the adiabatic deformation and taking a pullback do not commute, however there are natural deformation groupoids relating them and it is exploited in \cite{VZ2016} in order to obtain pushforward maps (which are there occurences of wrong way maps).
+Let $(M,\G)$ be an integrated Lie manifold and $\varphi \colon \Sigma \to M$ a tame surjective submersion.
+The operations consisting of taking the adiabatic deformation and taking a pullback do not commute, however there are natural deformation groupoids relating them and this fact is exploited in \cite{VZ2016} in order to obtain pushforward maps (which are there occurrences of wrong way maps).
 We need to recall the results of \cite{VZ2016} in our notation.
 Firstly, there is a deformation Lie groupoid:

 where $\varphi_1=\varphi\times\Id : \Sigma\times[0,1]_t\to M\times[0,1]_t$.
 Let $z$ be the lift by $\varphi$ of a defining function for the boundary of $M$ and consider the following saturated subgroupoids of $\L_\varphi$: